pycom/pycom-micropython-sigfox/docs/esp8266/tutorial/powerctrl.rst

     160000000

-You can change to the higher frequency just while your code does the heavy processing and then change back when its finished.
+You can change to the higher frequency just while your code does the heavy processing and then change back when it's finished.

 Deep-sleep mode
 ---------------